bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 6-multiple_permissions adds executions rights to the file's owner and group, and add read permission to other user.

 File 7-everybody adds execution permission rights to the owner, group and other users.

+File 8-James_Bond sets no permissions to the owner and the group and sets all permissions to the other users.